GPflow/GPflow/README.md

  *GPflow is an open source project.
 If you have relevant skills and are interested in contributing then please do contact us (see ["The GPflow community" section](#the-gpflow-community) below).*

-## What does GPflow do?

-GPflow implements modern Gaussian process inference for composable kernels and likelihoods.
-The [online documentation (develop)](http://gpflow.readthedocs.io/en/develop/)/[(master)](http://gpflow.readthedocs.io/en/master/) contains more details.
+## Installation

+### Requirements

-GPflow 2.1 uses [TensorFlow 2.2+](http://www.tensorflow.org) for running computations, which allows fast execution on GPUs, and uses Python ≥ 3.6.
+GPflow depends on both TensorFlow (TF, version ≥ 2.2) and TensorFlow Probability (TFP, version ≥ 0.10.1).
+We support Python ≥ 3.6.

-## Install GPflow 2

-**NOTE** GPflow depends on both TensorFlow (TF) and TensorFlow Probability (TFP).
-TensorFlow Probability releases are tightly coupled to TensorFlow, e.g. TFP 0.12 requires TF>=2.4, TFP 0.11 requires TF>=2.3, and TFP 0.10 requires TF>=2.2.
+**NOTE:** TensorFlow Probability releases are tightly coupled to TensorFlow, e.g. TFP 0.12 requires TF>=2.4, TFP 0.11 requires TF>=2.3, and TFP 0.10 requires TF>=2.2.
 Unfortunately, this is _not_ specified in TFP's dependencies.
 So if you already have an (older) version of TensorFlow installed, GPflow will pull in the latest TFP, which will be incompatible.
 If you get errors such as `ImportError: This version of TensorFlow Probability requires TensorFlow version >= 2.4`, you have to either upgrade TensorFlow (`pip install -U tensorflow`) or manually install an older version of the `tensorflow_probability` package.

-### Latest release from PyPI
+### Latest (stable) release from PyPI

 ```bash
 pip install gpflow
 ```

-The current release series, 2.x, requires TensorFlow ≥ 2.2 and TensorFlow Probability ≥ 0.10.1.

-### Latest source from GitHub
+### Latest (bleeding-edge) source from GitHub

 *Be aware that the `develop` branch may change regularly, and new commits may break your code.*